 If fact I was in two minds about the whole paper, without even seeing a specimen of pailus.
 I didn't want to pass judgement until I had got out there and looked for myself.
-I did four trips asap to the area and found a couple of specimens 40-50 km from seen about 3 live and 4-5 DOR specimens in 9 or more trips.
+I did four trips asap to the area and found a couple of specimens 40-50 km from Cloncurry.
+I knew as soon as I saw my first DOR, that you were right!
+When I showed David a few pic's and close ups he knew too!
+Then I got a live specimen amongst a small group of rocks, so fast I nearly lost it.
+I have probably seen about 3 live and 4-5 DOR specimens in 9 or more trips.
 I wish we didn't jump the gun.